 The best photos of the Na Pali Coast often don’t even have the mountains as the focus.
 While on your tour, you are likely to see lots of birds as well as colorful fish, dolphins, and maybe even some sea turtles.
 If you are lucky, you may even be treated to a rainbow.
 And, depending on what season you visit, whale spottings can occur as well.
 So, keep your photo-taking finger ready!

-To learn more about which tour we suggest for photographers, click here.
+To learn more about which tour we suggest for photographers, check out The best NaPali tour for photographers.
 Also, please make sure to tag us (@napali.coast on Instagram) with any awesome shots you take while on our tour, we’d love to share them!